stevec12/SetCoverPolytopes/README.md

 # CO255 final
 # usage: cleancoverIE.sh [Size of Universe] [Number of Sets] [filename-stem]
+# Requires Polymake
-# Generates set covers and enumerates the solutions.
+# Generates set covers, enumerates the solutions, plugs them into Polymake to generate the facets.
 # Needs to be run multiple times as may generate duplicate sets and/or trivial solutions.